Workshop on method: “Colonial Anxieties, Corruption Scandals and Modernization in Nineteenth-Century Infrastructure Development” (Day 1)

 Steel, Wood, and Gold: Forest Exploitation, Railway Construction and Corruption in Southeastern Europe

-Ștefan DORONDEL, Francisc I. Rainer Institute of Anthropology, Bucharest / Regensburg (via Zoom)
+Ștefan DORONDEL, Francisc I. Rainer Institute of Anthropology, Bucharest (via Zoom)

 Disturbance.
 Infrastructuring a Large River